CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 www-data@50bca5e748b0:/var/www/html$
 ```

-Back on our attack host:
+We now need to get the values for the `rows` and `cols` variables from our attack host:

 ```bash
 $ stty -a